codelitdev/firebase-admin-dashboard/README.md

 ### Debugging

-1. Get config for Firebase functions for running the functions locally.
-From functions folder, run:
+1. Get a copy of Firebase environment variables set on the server, for running the functions locally.
+From `functions` folder, run
     ```sh
     firebase functions:config:get > .runtimeconfig.json
     ```
-2. Run the functions locally using:
+2. Run the functions locally
     ```sh
     firebase serve --only functions
     ```